 Offered for the first time in the Fall of 2008, this pre-orientation program brings together women in the incoming class to meet one another, interact with faculty and upper-class students, and get an introduction to Penn Engineering.
 Find out more information!

-Coming to campus for Penn Previews?
+Coming to campus for Quaker Days?
 Come chat with us!
 Learn more here